If you love the farmhouse look and want to add some cute style to your home without busting the budget, this is a great little project.

 Tip: Your brushstrokes WILL show, so paint in a methodical manner.
 I went horizontally on the rounded spindles of the chair, and vertically on the flat spindles.

 I also flipped my chairs upside down and painted all the underneath areas first.
-I found this method worked well.

 Here’s a glimpse at what I aim for with a first coat:

 After both coats are dry (I prefer to wait several hours between coats and then let the piece dry overnight before distressing, but just check your paint can and follow directions) you can begin distressing.
+Find my tips on distressing chalk paint here.

 This is where chalk-style paint really shines, as it lends a beautiful rustic look to any piece.
 You can distress with sandpaper, but my favorite way is actually with a damp towel.
 Just grab a flour sack style towel, dampen it, and rub gently in areas where you want distressing.
 Both methods create different looks, so feel free to experiment in inconspicuous areas of your chair.